 - If your spouse takes Social Security early, and you take a spousal benefit early, you will be significantly reducing the amount of benefits that may be paid out over your lifetime.

-- Marred couples can get more in Social Security payments by coordinating how and when they should each begin collecting benefits.
-You can run these numbers yourself to see how it works by using an advanced Social Security calculator..
+- Married couples can get more in Social Security payments by coordinating how and when they should each begin collecting benefits.
+You can run these numbers yourself to see how it works by using an advanced Social Security calculator.